 The results of our simulation can be downloaded from our working directory onto our own PC where we can then perform the visualization in ParaView on our own PC.
-This is the recommended way for visualization of small and medium sized grids.
+This is the recommended way for visualization of small and medium sized grids (up to 30 or 50 Million grid points, depending on your local RAM capacity).